joshholmes/iotlabs/readme.md

 1. [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun?from=Products.ArduinoYUN).
 2. And you'll need to prep your Arduino Yun.
 If you are in one of my labs, I've already done this for you.
 Otherwise, check the bottom of this page for details.
-4. Flash the Arduino with Johnny-Five - directions at [Running Johnny-Five](./labdocs/runningjohnnyfive.md)
+3. Flash the Arduino with Johnny-Five - directions at [Running Johnny-Five](./labdocs/runningjohnnyfive.md)
-3. Then you'll need to go through their [starting guide](http://start.tessel.io/install).

 ## The next bit that you'll need is on the Nitrogen side.

 1. You'll need to install the Nitrogen client library for your laptop so you can prevision devices and send command.
-See the [Nitrogen starting guide](http://nitrogen.io/guides/start/setup.html) for more details.
+See the [Nitrogen starting guide](http://nitrogen.io/guides/temperature/setup.html) for more details.

 At this point you've set up Johnny-Five, flashed your Arduino, run your first Johnny-Five app and finally installed the Nitrogen client bits.